stefansjs/GenAIDataRepository/python/doc/repository_spec_proposal.md

 The proposed model is inspired by the simplicity of Homebrew's "taps" and the security of Linux package managers like APT.
 It avoids the need for complex server-side applications, relying instead on a set of static files served over standard HTTPS.

-A "profile repository" is simply a Git repository with a defined structure, which can be hosted anywhere (GitHub, GitLab, personal server).
+A "profile repository" is a collection of static files served from a base URL over HTTPS.
+The client only needs to be an HTTP client.

+While using a **Git repository** (e.g., on GitHub) is the simplest way for maintainers to manage and host these files, it is **not a technical requirement for the protocol**.
+Any standard web server is sufficient.

 ### 2.1.
 Repository Structure